Corporate affairs of Singapore Airlines: Scoot

 In May 2011, Singapore Airlines revealed plans to launch a low-fare airline subsidiary within a year.
 The wholly owned subsidiary, New Aviation, was incorporated on 17 June 2011 with an issued and paid up capital of S$1.

-On 1 November 2011, it was announced that the low-cost airline would be named Scoot and would begin flights from mid-2012 with a fleet of four Boeing 777-200 wide-body aircraft. focused on medium- and long-haul routes.
+On 1 November 2011, it was announced that the low-cost airline would be named Scoot and would begin flights from mid-2012 with a fleet of four Boeing 777-200 wide-body aircraft, focused on medium- and long-haul routes.
 The airline will be wholly owned but operated independently and managed separately from Singapore Airlines.

 Vistara

 In 2013, Singapore Airlines announced the formation of a joint venture with India's Tata Sons, which was later christened as Vistara (means "limitless expanse" in Sanskrit).
 The full-service airline, based in New Delhi's Indira Gandhi International Airport commenced operation on 9 January 2015.

-As of March 2020, the airline serves 36 cities across India, Thailand, Sri Lanka, the United Arab Emirates (UAE), Nepal, and Singapore with a fleet of Airbus A320, Boeing 787 and Boeing 737-800NG aircraft.
+As of March 2020, the airline served 36 cities across India, Thailand, Sri Lanka, the United Arab Emirates (UAE), Nepal, and Singapore with a fleet of Airbus A320, Boeing 787 and Boeing 737-800NG aircraft.
+Vistara completed its merger with Air India in November 2024, following which Singapore Airlines purchased a 25.1% stake in Air India.

 Operational investments

 The airline has invested in other airlines in a bid to expand beyond its Singapore base.
 In 1989, it formed a tripartite alliance with Delta Air Lines and Swissair, but terminated their partnership in 1999 after divesting their 5% equity stake in each other's company.

 The airline also purchased 25% of Air New Zealand in 2000.
 However following the near collapse of Air New Zealand, the New Zealand government bought into the airline to rescue it from bankruptcy, reducing Singapore Airlines' stake to 4.5%.
 This was subsequently sold in October 2004 at a substantial loss.

 SIA bought a 49% stake in Virgin Atlantic on 30 March 2000 worth £600 million in cash in the hope of leveraging on it on the lucrative transatlantic market, but by 2007, there had been reports of underperformance and the possibility of divesting its stake.
 On 14 May 2008, the company formally announced an invitation for offers for its Virgin Atlantic stake, and publicly acknowledged that its stake in the airline had "underperformed".
 On 12 December 2012, Singapore Airlines sold its 49% stake in Virgin Atlantic for US$360 million to Delta Air Lines.

 In September 2004, the airline entered the low-cost carrier market by establishing Tiger Airways with a 49% stake, in partnership with Indigo Partners (24%); Irelandia Investments, the private investment arm of Tony Ryan and his family, (16%); and Temasek Holdings (11%).
 Tiger Airways was eventually listed on Singapore Exchange in February 2010, reducing SIA's share of ownership to 34.4%.

 SIA purchased a 10% stake in Virgin Australia Holdings in October 2012.
 When it collapsed in April 2020, SIA owned 20%.

+In November 2024, SIA purchased a 25.1% stake in Air India following Air India's merger with Vistara.